saranshg20/Backend-Project/README.md

 ### Pending Tasks:
 1. User must be able to retrieve the history.
 2. Creating playlists according to video titles provided.
 Associated with user profile.
-3. Likes in comments.
-4. Publishing and unpublishing of video from User end.
+3. Publishing and unpublishing of video from User end.